 Contact local homeless shelters or soup kitchens to find out what their food needs are and help the vulnerable poor in your area.
 Local churches are also great sources of information and they frequently sponsor food drives that make a positive impact.
 Reach out to other community groups in your area to see what’s there.
 For example, you may find produce cooperatives that donate excess food to impoverished families, groups working to welcome refugees into the community with food-related events or charity groups putting on dinners or bake sales to support their goals.

 To find ways to mentor others, focus on your strengths.
 If you’d like to work with people in your industry, look for professional organizations or opportunities through your employer.
 If you want to work with young people, reach out to your alma mater or through a platform like mentoring.org.
 You can also research organizations in your area that provide mentors for children who need positive role models.
-By simply listening and supporting a child, you can make an impact that lasts for generations.
+By just listening and supporting a child, you can create impact that lasts for generations.

-Looking for a small but meaningful way to make an impact?
+Want to know how to make an impact in small but meaningful ways?
 Try paying it forward.
 When someone shows or demonstrates kindness to you, don’t pay them back.
 Instead, pay it forward by offering kindness to others.
 Do a good deed or unsolicited favor for someone you know or even a total stranger.
 There are countless ways you can do something small that will make a positive impact on the person who receives it, and when you do, you inspire them to keep that good feeling going and pay it forward.
-It also helps you cultivate positive emotions and make a positive impact on your own sense of fulfillment.
+It also helps you cultivate positive emotions and increase your own sense of fulfillment.

 Pay for someone’s coffee on the way to work.
 Look around your neighborhood: Is there an older person or a single parent who could use some help with their yard work or a fence that needs mending?
 Keep a stash of gift cards with you and give them to people when you see someone who needs help or just a pick-me-up.